 Are there pro-life concerns in the Equality Act?

 Yes.
 The Equality Act would be the most pro-abortion bill ever passed by Congress.
-H.R.
-5 would redefine the term “sex” to also include “pregnancy, childbirth, or a related medical condition.”
+It would redefine the term “sex” to also include “pregnancy, childbirth, or a related medical condition.”
 This language would roll back federal law that protects the consciences of pro-life nurses and physicians who object to participating in abortions because of their deeply held religious or moral beliefs.
 These conscience protections carry decades of bipartisan consensus—a consensus that no person should be compelled to participate in an act they believe to be gravely immoral.
-H.R.
-5 would also jeopardize the longstanding Hyde Amendment that protects federal taxpayer dollars from funding abortion.
+The Equality Act would also jeopardize the longstanding Hyde Amendment that protects federal taxpayer dollars from funding abortion.
 There is nothing equalizing about forcing Americans to fund abortion through taxpayer dollars.

 How has the ERLC been involved?

 The ERLC has worked tirelessly to defeat this bill.
-We have partnered with a broad coalition of more than 85 faith-based nonprofits, religious entities, and institutions of higher education to highlight the dangers of H.R.
-5. We have raised these concerns with members of Congress and the administration through coalition letters and countless meetings with members, administration officials, and their staff.
-We have also engaged in public advocacy against the bill by producing a suite of resources to inform Christians and the broader public about the pernicious threat of H.R.
-5.
+We have partnered with a broad coalition of more than 85 faith-based nonprofits, religious entities, and institutions of higher education to highlight the dangers of the Equality Act.
+We have raised these concerns with members of Congress and the administration through coalition letters and countless meetings with members, administration officials, and their staff.
+We have also engaged in public advocacy against the bill by producing a suite of resources to inform Christians and the broader public about the pernicious threat of the so-called “Equality” Act.

-As Russell Moore, president of the ERLC often notes, “A government that can pave over the consciences of some can steamroll over dissent everywhere.”
+While it is unlikely the bill will be passed in this Congress, its continued appearance presents a larger, on-going threat to human dignity and religious liberty.
 The ERLC will continue to highlight how the Equality Act erodes fundamental freedoms and undermines the ability of Americans of diverse beliefs to work together for the common good.